 Hey, I'm Greg.
-I live in western Maine, surrounded by scarlet oaks, paper birches, and a big yellow barn.
+I live in western Maine, on unceded Wabanaki territory, surrounded by scarlet oaks, paper birches, and a big yellow barn.
 And I love helping people share their stories.

 For my first organized foray into writing, I wrote a vampire romance novel where the protagonist-lovers constantly bared their fangs at each other.
 I was eleven years old.
 It was summer.
 I was reading lots of Bram Stoker.
 I was madly in love with a sixth-grade crush I won't slander here by naming.